 Southampton City Art Gallery is sited in the North Wing of Southampton’s Civic Centre complex of municipal buildings, constructed in the 1930s and designed in classical revival style by E. Berry Webber

 The Civic Centre survived the bombing blitz of the following decade – allegedly on account of its clock tower, which served as landmark for the incoming German bombers.

-The gallery holds a permanent collection of over 5,300 works of art, with emphasis on local and British artists.
+The art gallery holds a permanent collection of over 5,300 works of art, with emphasis on local and British artists.

-The gallery’s main exhibition was ‘Roger Mayne and St Ives’.
-It brought Roger Mayne’s photographs into dialogue with various paintings and portraits of the St Ives School in order to trace that art group’s sustained influence on the photographer’s work.
+The gallery’s main exhibition was ‘Roger Mayne and St Ives’, bringing Roger Mayne’s photographs into dialogue with various paintings and portraits of the St Ives School in order to trace that art group’s sustained influence on the photographer’s work.

-I told Caroline about what I was doing and she gave to the montage a purple eraser and told me to go wind up Laura at Tudor House by ask[ing] to see the garden after 4:30pm!
+I then told Caroline about what I was doing and she gave to the montage a purple eraser and told me to go wind up Laura at Tudor House by ask[ing] to see the garden after 4:30pm!

 I asked Caroline whether she had a favourite painting in the gallery’s collection and she told me she’s fond of Sir Tristam by Christopher Le Brun.